-1. For traditional GDOT projects where weight limitations and/or special mitigation measures are not warranted to mitigate for impacts other than noise, concrete noise walls will be constructed.
-Non-concrete material may be used in constructing noise walls on top of bridges (lighter weight materials other than concrete), and transparent (clear) walls may also be used in certain limited circumstances (i.e., for community safety reasons, having a clear view of natural resources, etc.).
-Transparent wall height will vary depending on design limitations, but will not be higher than 30 feet.

-- 2. The highway side of the noise wall (the side facing the highway) will be designed to be consistent with the corridor and project goals as determined by the project team, in coordination with governmental entities when applicable. - 3.
-The highway side of the noise wall will typically consist of the following standardized aesthetic options: (ashlar, brick, rock textured, or plain).
-However, on case by case basis, an aesthetic theme for the highway side could be utilized (i.e., a regional theme or a gateway theme).
+- 1. For traditional GDOT projects where weight limitations and/or special mitigation measures are not warranted to mitigate for impacts other than noise, concrete noise walls will be constructed.
+Interlocking steel panels shall be used in constructing noise walls on top of bridges, and transparent (clear) walls may also be used in certain limited circumstances (i.e., for community safety reasons, having a clear view of natural resources, etc.) with a written approval from the GDOT Chief Engineer.
+Transparent wall height will vary depending on design limitations but will not be higher than 30 feet. - 2.
+The highway side of the noise wall (the side facing the highway) will be designed to be consistent with the corridor and project goals as determined by the project team, in coordination with governmental entities when applicable. - 3.
+The highway side of the noise wall will typically consist of the following standardized aesthetic options: (ashlar, brick, or rock textured).
+However, on a case-by-case basis, an aesthetic theme for the highway side could be utilized (i.e., a regional theme or a gateway theme).
 The theme for the highway facing side of the noise wall will be determined by GDOT.
 Input from the local government would also be considered and the GDOT will take other existing local and highway aesthetics into consideration.
 The public will not be asked to vote on the aesthetic treatment for the highway side of a noise wall.
 However, the public will be notified of the proposed treatment.
 Notification would be provided using a variety of public involvement techniques such as but not limited to letters, public meeting, posting to a project website, etc.